CDiala/task-tracker/README.md

-# Angular 17 Task Tracker with SSR
+# Task Tracker with SSR

 ## Overview